-PPE1 inhibits lysosomal cathepsins by blocking their catalytic cysteine.
+3.6 | PPE1 inhibits lysosomal cathepsins by blocking their catalytic cysteine

-To further investigate the mechanism of PPE1-mediated inhibition, we analyzed other proteases and found PPE1-mediated inhibition of the papain-like protease family, such as cysteine cathepsins.
-By contrast, legumain, which belongs to a different protease class, was not inhibited (Fig. 4A).
-Importantly, the structurally similar PPB1 and PPF1 did not inhibit cathepsin S activity (Fig. 4B, C).
-We wanted to examine whether PPE1 exerts its effect by reacting with the nucleophilic cysteine thiol in the active site, a characteristic for this protease class.
-Therefore, we compared the effect of two reducing agents, (i) the thiol-containing DTT and (ii) tris(2-carboxyethyl)phosphine (TCEP), which lacks any thiol groups.
-Cathepsin S activity was completely abolished by PPE1 in the presence of TCEP, but not in the presence of DTT (Fig. 4D, S9).
-This differential effect can be understood by DTT thiols competing for the reactive site on the PPE1 inhibitor.
-By contrast, no inhibitory effect on legumain by PPE1 was found.
-In the absence of PPE1 we found high cathepsin S activity towards a fluorogenic substrate in the presence of both TCEP and DTT (Fig. 4D, S9).
-The slightly stronger activity-enhancing effect of TCEP versus DTT is due to its stronger reducing capacity at acidic pH.
+To further investigate the mechanism of $PPE_1$ -mediated inhibition, we analyzed other proteases and found $PPE_1$ -mediated inhibition of the papain-like protease family, such as cysteine cathepsins.
+By contrast, legumain, which belongs to a different protease class, was not inhibited (Figure 4A).
+Importantly, the structurally similar $PPB_1$ and $PPF_1$ did not inhibit cathepsin S activity (Figure 4B and C).
+We wanted to examine whether $PPE_1$ exerts its effect by reacting with the nucleophilic cysteine thiol in the active site, a characteristic for this protease class.
+Therefore, we compared the effect of two reducing agents, (a) the thiol-containing DTT and (b) tris(2-carboxyethyl) phosphine (TCEP), which lacks any thiol groups.
+Cathepsin S activity was completely abolished by $PPE_1$ in the presence of TCEP, but not in the presence of DTT (Figure 4D, Figure S9).
+This differential effect can be understood by DTT thiols competing for the reactive site on